Modal Alternatives

 • +Cog framework for one-command deploy

-• +Public model marketplace zero-setup
+• +Public marketplace of thousands of models

-• +Private models on Team tier
+• +Private models and higher rate limits on Team tier

 Trade-offs